-An agreement in principle, (most of the time this is shortened to AIP), is an agreement from a mortgage lender that says, in principle, based on what you have told them about your finances and how much deposit you have, they would be happy to lend to you and offer you a mortgage.
-This is the piece of the house buying puzzle that can really make a difference when putting in an offer on a house as estate agents and vendors can see that you’re serious.
-Here are some points to remember when it comes to AIP, DIPs and MIPs.
+An agreement in principle is an acknowledgement from a mortgage lender that says, in principle, based on what you have told them about your finances and how much deposit you have, they would be happy to lend to you and offer you a mortgage.
+Most of the time agreement in principle is shortened to AIP or sometimes can be searched as ‘AIP mortgage’.

 - Having an AIP doesn’t mean that the lender will definitely offer you the mortgage after a full credit check.
 They’ll need to do a deep dive which includes more details as part of your official application, and they can only approve it after this if they’re happy with what they find.